neuropathbasel-pub/CnQuant/README.md

 CnQuant components can be installed from source using pip.
 Installation instructions are provided in each component's repository.

+>[!WARNING]
+>CQcalc and CQmanager require case-sensitive IDAT suffixes _Red.idat and _Grn.idat.
+Files like _RED.IDAT or _red.idat will not be processed.

 ## Directory structure and data annotation files

 If you prefer running the CnQuant applications without using Docker or WSL, we suggest creating a parent directory for the QnQuant applications to install each application there in respective subdirectories.